-Source: Ignacio Mas, 29 July 2014.
-Shifting branchless banking regulation from enabling to fostering competition
+Source: Mas, I, 29 July 2014, Shifting branchless banking regulation from enabling to fostering competition, available here.

 The risks presented by mobile money systems grow with their scale, but so also do the financial inclusion opportunities they present.
 The risks are increasingly mitigated by a mobile money system's ability to identify customers through SIM registration and PIN numbers and record transactions digitally.
-This makes them less anonymous than cash (reducing anonymity risk), track each transaction (reducing elusiveness risk), and monitor the number, frequency and scale of transactions (enabling oversight).51
+This makes them less anonymous than cash (reducing anonymity risk), track each transaction (reducing elusiveness risk), and monitor the number, frequency and scale of transactions (enabling oversight).
+68

-Telecommunication regulation itself can support the objectives of financial regulation.
+Telecommunications regulation itself can support the objectives of financial regulation.
 For instance, a wave of regulation has swept the World in recent years, requiring MNOs to register subscribers.
-This has been so forceful that non-compliance has led to disconnecting large numbers of customers (e.g., The Uganda MTN disconnected 3.7 million customers in 201552), and major fines (the Nigerian Communications Commission imposed the World's largest ever known fine on a telecommunication operator for failure to carry out registration53).
+This has been so forceful that non-compliance has led to disconnecting large numbers of customers (e.g., Uganda's MTN disconnected 3.7 million customers in 201569), and major fines (the Nigerian Communications Commission imposed the World's largest ever known fine on a telecommunications operator for failure to carry out registration70).

 Telecommunications KYC requirements are thus increasingly becoming an input to compliance with KYC requirements for mobile financial services.
 In Uganda, for example, the Bank of Uganda is in the process of approving the introduction of lending products by MTN in collaboration with the bank CBA, relying on the information it collects at the time of SIM registration to open bank accounts.
-This will be cross-referenced with the national ID system to meet CBA KYC requirements under the financial legislation, and enable lending over the MTN mobile money platform.54
+This will be cross-referenced with the national ID